New FDA chief can't come soon enough for beleaguered agency

 That comes atop other high-stakes decisions, including whether to ban e-cigarettes from vaping giant Juul and other manufacturers due to their risks to teens.

-The FDA role was expected to be one of Biden’s first nominations earlier this year, given the urgency of the pandemic.
+Nominating someone for the FDA role was expected to be a priority earlier this year, given the urgency of the pandemic.
 But the agency’s longtime drug director, Dr. Janet Woodcock, has been serving as acting commissioner since January.
 The White House faces a legal deadline of mid-November to name a replacement.

+Administration officials say Biden will make a decision before Nov.
+15. The news this week that Dr. Francis Collins will be stepping down from his post leading the National Institutes of Health has added new urgency to resolve the question of FDA leadership.

 Acting agency heads serve mainly as caretakers and generally cannot set new goals or priorities for their agencies.
 They also have less influence to resolve turmoil between agency staff and political decision makers at higher levels of government.